First-Year Seminar

 FYS 138 Democracy in America: From the Revolution to Trump (4 Credits)

 This course explores the history of democracy in America.
-Students will examine how political leaders and social movements have fought to expand the bounds of democratic citizenship ever since the American Revolution, and how others have fought to restrict it.
-Students will trace the evolution of both defenses and critiques of democratic self-governance and will consider how polarization, inequality, and globalization strain modern democracy.
-The class will reflect critically on what exactly democracy has looked like -- and can look like -- not only in formal politics, but also in economic and social life more broadly.
-Enrollment limited to 16 first-years.
+Students examine how political leaders and social movements have fought to expand the bounds of democratic citizenship ever since the American Revolution, and how others have fought to restrict it.
+Students trace the evolution of both defenses and critiques of democratic self-governance and consider how polarization, inequality and globalization strain modern democracy.
+The class reflects critically on what exactly democracy has looked like -- and can look like -- not only in formal politics, but also in economic and social life more broadly.
+Restrictions: First years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
 (E) WI {H}

 Fall, Spring, Variable